We have much more to do and your continued support is needed now more than ever.

 Sharks have a lot of unique adaptations.
 One defining feature is their skeleton, which is made up of cartilage rather than bone.
 Another is their teeth; sharks shed and grow new ones throughout their lifetimes.
 Unlike bony fish, they don’t have swim bladders for buoyancy, which allows sharks to move up and down through different depths in the water column without worrying about changes in pressure.

-The positioning of their pectoral fins, which cannot bend upward like those of bony fish, means that they can only swim forwards.
+The positioning of their pectoral fins, which cannot bend upward like those of bony fish, means that sharks can only swim forwards.
 Many (but not all) shark species have to keep moving in order to keep water flowing over their gills so they can breathe.

 Test your knowledge – take our shark facts quiz!